calcut/gauldry-lab-data/docs.md

 compatibility with particular accessory boards that plug on top (sometimes known as shields, HATs or featherwings)

+TODO - photos of boards, shields

 A small linux computer like a
 [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
-is also a valid choice for many applications, particularly if dealing with larger volumes of data associated with audio or video, or using specific hardware with linux driver support.
+is also a valid choice for many applications, particularly if dealing with larger volumes of data associated with audio or video, or for connecting to a device with linux driver support.
 Networking capabilities are also much more advanced with linux, e.g. remote login with SSH.
 The main downsides would be cost, complexity, power consumption and latency (i.e. unsuitable for controlling hardware that needs precise microsecond timing).